John Denver: Death

 Before the flight, Denver and the mechanic had attempted to extend the reach of the handle using a pair of Vise-Grip pliers, but this did not solve the problem, and the pilot still could not reach the handle while strapped into his seat.
-NTSB officials' post-accident investigation showed that because of the fuel selector valves' positioning, switching fuel tanks required the pilot to turn his body 90 degrees to reach the valve.
-This created a natural tendency to extend one's right foot against the right rudder pedal to support oneself while turning in the seat, which caused the aircraft to yaw (nose right) and pitch up.
+NTSB officials' post-crash investigation showed that because of the fuel selector valve's positioning, switching fuel tanks required the pilot to turn his body 90 degrees to reach the valve.
+This created a natural tendency to extend one's right foot against the right rudder pedal to support oneself while turning in the seat, which caused the aircraft to yaw nose right and pitch up.

 The mechanic said that he told Denver that the fuel sight gauges were visible only to the rear cockpit occupant.
 Denver had asked how much fuel was shown.
-He told Denver that there was "less than half in the right tank and less than a quarter in the left tank."
-He then provided Denver with an inspection mirror so he could look over his shoulder at the fuel gauges.
-The mirror was later recovered in the wreckage.
+The mechanic responded that there was "less than half in the right tank and less than a quarter in the left tank."
+He then provided Denver with an inspection mirror so as the pilot he could look over his shoulder at the fuel gauges.
+The mirror was later recovered from the wreckage.
 Denver said that he would use the autopilot in flight to hold the airplane level while he turned the fuel selector valve.
-He turned down an offer to refuel, saying that he would be flying for about an hour.
+Denver had turned down an offer to refuel the aircraft, saying that he would only be flying for about an hour.

 The NTSB interviewed 20 witnesses about Denver's last flight.
 Six of them had seen the plane crash into the bay near Point Pinos.
 Four said the aircraft was originally heading west.
 Five said that they saw the plane in a steep bank, with four saying that the bank was to the right (north).
 Twelve described seeing the aircraft in a steep nose-down descent.
 Witnesses estimated the plane's altitude between 350 and 500 ft when heading toward the shoreline.
 Eight said they heard a "pop" or "backfire" accompanied by a reduction in the engine noise level just before the plane crashed into the sea.

-In addition to Denver's failing to refuel and his subsequent loss of control while attempting to switch fuel tanks, the NTSB determined other key factors that led to the accident.
+In addition to Denver's failing to refuel and his subsequent loss of control while attempting to switch fuel tanks, the NTSB determined other key factors that led to the crash.
 Foremost among these was his inadequate transition training on this type of aircraft and the builder's decision to put the fuel selector handle in a hard-to-reach place.
 The board issued recommendations on the requirement and enforcement of mandatory training standards for pilots operating home-built aircraft.
 It also emphasized the importance of mandatory ease of access to all controls, including fuel selectors and fuel gauges, in all aircraft.